The New Year started with yet another reminder that security should not be taken for granted, even for the most established products and services.

 What else can be done to safeguard against these in the future?

 - Check your DRM policies and enforce the correct setting always.
-Work with your Player and DRM experts to plan for the future
+Work with your Player and DRM experts to plan for the future (Download our DRM Whitepaper for more information)

 - Check out CDN tokens as an additional layer of security, talk to your CDN expert to learn more